'Struggling Here With Just Living' In The Aftermath Of Hurricane Michael

 Mexico Beach was a quiet seaside community, dependent on tourists and summer rentals.
 Three-quarters of the houses here were second homes, mostly rented to visitors looking for a beach without the nightlife and attractions available elsewhere.

-Cathey says that Mexico Beach is now gone.
+Cathey says that old Mexico Beach is now gone.
 He rode out the storm in his home several blocks from the water.
 When he went through the town afterwards, he says it was unrecognizable.

 "There were no landmarks," he says.
 "I lost track of where I was.
 After 65 years, I lost track of what street I was looking at."